 Ann Marie Healy

-Ann Marie became the Philadelphia Health Partnership's first executive director in 2006 after serving as the Foundation's administrator since its inception in 1997.
-She is responsible for managing all aspects of the Philadelphia Health Partnership’s operations, finances, and grant management, as well as implementation of the Board's strategies.
+Ann Marie became Philadelphia Health Partnership’s first Executive Director in 2006 after serving as the foundation’s administrator since its inception in 1997.
+She is responsible for managing all aspects of the Philadelphia Health Partnership’s operations, finances, and grant management, as well as implementation of the Board’s strategies.

 Ann Marie serves on the Board of Directors as the Treasurer of the Pennsylvania Coalition for Oral Health and is a member of the Pennsylvania Health Funders Collaborative, Grantmakers in Health, and Philanthropy Network Greater Philadelphia.
-A Drexel University Leading for Change Fellow, she holds an associate degree from Delaware County Community College and is a graduate of the Nonprofit Executive Leadership Institute at Bryn Mawr College.
+A Drexel University Leading for Change Fellow, she holds a Bachelor’s of Liberal Studies degree from St. Joseph’s University and is a graduate of the Nonprofit Executive Leadership Institute at Bryn Mawr College.

 Contact Ann Marie at firstname.lastname@example.org.